PiotrKoziel/eCommerceWeb_Tests/README.md

 * Test case 3: verify if it's possible to add more products to cart than product available in
 * Test case 4: verify if tt's possible to compare two products
 * Test case 5: verify if it's possible to create an account and share wishlist to other people using email
+* Test case 6: verify if user is able to purchase the product from wish list

-Project performs automation tests built with BDD framework
+Project performs automation tests built with BDD framework and Page Object Pattern

 ## Technologies
 * Java
 * Selenium WebDriver
 * Cucumber
+* Page Factory